hansy/streambot/README.md

 ### 3. Create Discord developer application

 The Discord bot needs to be created/registered in Discord's developer portal (https://discord.com/developers).
-Once you create an application, add the Application ID, Pulic Key, and Discord Bot Token as `DISCORD_APP_ID`, `DISCORD_PUBLIC_KEY`, and `DISCORD_BOT_TOKEN` respectively, to your environment (`.env` file if local).
+Once you create an application, add the Application ID, Public Key, and Discord Bot Token as `DISCORD_APP_ID`, `DISCORD_PUBLIC_KEY`, and `DISCORD_BOT_TOKEN`, respectively, to your environment (`.env` file if local).

 You'll also need to generate an OAuth URL to get the necessary permissions from the user.
-This can be generated in the developer portal by going to OAuth2 -> URL Generator.
+This can be generated in the developer portal by going to **OAuth2 -> URL Generator**.

-For the generator you'll need to check:
+For the generator you'll need to check off:

 Scopes: